 What should I discuss with my healthcare provider before taking levofloxacin (Levaquin, Levaquin Leva-Pak)?

-You should not use this medication if you have a history of myasthenia gravis, or if you are allergic to levofloxacin or other fluoroquinolones such as ciprofloxacin (Cipro), gemifloxacin (Factive), moxifloxacin (Avelox), ofloxacin (Floxin), norfloxacin (Noroxin), and others.
+You should not use this medication if you are allergic to levofloxacin or other fluoroquinolones such as ciprofloxacin (Cipro), gemifloxacin (Factive), moxifloxacin (Avelox), ofloxacin (Floxin), norfloxacin (Noroxin), and others.

 To make sure you can safely take levofloxacin, tell your doctor if you have any of these other conditions:

 FDA pregnancy category C: It is not known whether levofloxacin is harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 Levofloxacin can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Levofloxacin may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
 These effects may be more likely to occur if you are over 60, if you take steroid medication, or if you have had a kidney, heart, or lung transplant.
 Stop taking levofloxacin and call your doctor at once if you have sudden pain, swelling, tenderness, stiffness, or movement problems in any of your joints.
 Rest the joint until you receive medical care or instructions.